morganstanley/hobbes/doc/en/language/types.rst

 .. note:: **Type Annotations**

   Sometimes Hobbes requires us to specify the type of a value.
-In the case above, we want to be careful about the instantiation of the ``|Succeeded|`` type: we need to be clear that we're instantiating a subtype of ``status``, rather than a naked record type with just one subtype which happens to be called 'Succeeded'.
-Hi can show us the inferred type of a value with ``:t``:
+In the case above, we want to be careful about the instantiation of the ``|Succeeded|`` type: we need to be clear that we're instantiating a subtype of ``status``, rather than a naked record type with just one subtype which happens to be called 'Succeeded'. hi can show us the inferred type of a value with ``:t``:

   ::